 - 1. Evaluate the validity of psychological claims made in the media (or in everyday conversation) - 2.
 Scrutinize the evidence being used to support psychological claims - 3.
 Distinguish experimental from non-experimental designs, and match them to appropriate behavioral claims - 4.
 Understand conclusions from empirical journal articles - 5.
 Construct accurate summaries of psychological research that are appropriate for a lay audience - 6.
 Interpret results presented in graphs & infographics - 7.
-Contrast effect size with statistical significance - 8.
+Understand basic statistics, including contrasting effect size with statistical significance - 8.
 Collaborate in a team setting to solve problems.